 Ayurveda treatment includes several therapies depending on patient's condition.
 It helps in removing toxins from the body, releasing stress, vayu dosha, digestion problems, muscle strengthening, stiffed or swollen joints, painful joints, morbidity of joints, fever, headache and obesity.

-Herbal Formulations used are :
+Herbs and Herbal Formulations used are :

 Panchakarma Therapies :